akpw/batch-mp-tools/README.md

 Batch management of media files, from base properties such as file names through tags / artwork metadata to various manipulation of the media content.

-The project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/), and currently available as a command line utility.
-It  consists of three main tools, which share the core concept of various transformations applied to generated stream of selected file system entries.
-Consequently, all three tools share the same set of global options.
+The project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/) and currently consists of three main command-line utilities.
+All three share the core concept of various transformations applied to generated stream of selected file system entries, and consequently they also share the same set of global options.
 A quick way to check on that is to run:
 ```
     $ renamer -h
     $ tagger -h
     $ bmfp -h
 ```
-That will show the global options along with specific commands for each utility.
+That will show the global options along with specific commands for each tool.
 Getting more info on the commands level can be done using a similar approach, e.g. to learn more about the `renamer index` command:
 ```
     $ renamer index -h
 ```
-By default the tools also share the same default behavior of visualizing targeted changes (whenever possible) before actual processing.
+By default the tools always visualize targeted changes (whenever possible) before actual processing.

-A little bit more details on each tool:
+A little bit more details on each utility:

 [**Renamer**](https://github.com/akpw/batch-mp-tools#renamer) is a multi-platform batch rename tool.
 In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as multi-level indexing across nested directories, flattening folders, and cleaning up non-media files.
 At its simplest, Renamer can be used to print the content of current directory: